 In other words, players don’t have to worry about losing assets that they worked hard for because a game changes or goes offline.
 Not to mention that these assets can also be traded on secondary marketplaces.

-Many play-to-earn games are totally free to start playing, while others require players to first invest in the NFTs needed to play.
+So, you want to get paid in crypto to play some awesome blockchain games?
+Well, many play-to-earn games are totally free to start playing, while others require players to first invest in the NFTs needed to play.
 Others still are somewhere in the middle – allowing players to get started for free and upgrade using in-game tokens to get better assets or higher rewards.

 By the same token, the rise of blockchain gaming guilds has created another avenue for gamers to get in on the play-to-earn phenomenon.
 How this works is that a guild will rent out game NFTs to players in exchange for a cut of their earnings.